refaldiputra/deep-ortho/README.md

 # deep-ortho
-Implementation of the paper "Deep Orthogonal Hypersphere Compression for Anomaly Detection", spotlight in ICLR 2024.
+Implementation of the paper "Deep Orthogonal Hypersphere Compression for Anomaly Detection", a spotlight in ICLR 2024.

 By: Refaldi Intri Dwi Putra -  Department of Information and Communication Engineering, The University of Tokyo

-Created with the purpose for final report on Visual Media 2024.
+Created with the purpose of the final report on Visual Media S/2024.

 This repo is structured as